DotFreelance/DotFreelance.github.io/_posts/2017-05-07-bog-brunch-game.markdown

 When I first started applying to places for my Computer Science co-op terms, I would frequently be asked what my _weakness_ was.
 This is one of those questions you think most people answer with _"perfectionist"_ but I chose to answer with a bit more insight into who I am, and to further provide what I thought was a reasonable method to improve upon that weakness.

 For me, it was managing a project.
 Bringing it from idea to reality.
 I was poor at this.
 I had finished projects before, but it had always seemed so haphazard, and I never really knew if the project was done-done.

-However, after several co-op terms and software engineering classes, I've gone out of my way to build up a system, a process that works for me.
+After several co-op terms and software engineering classes, I've gone out of my way to build up a system, a process that works for me.
 I am, of course, continually improving this process.

 Part of that improvement is trimming the excess to make sure that I maintain that delicate balance between useful documentation and bureaucracy.